-Acceptable and Ideal Targets for the General Outcome Skills: Student Learning Outcome -Written Communication.
+Acceptable and Ideal Targets for General Outcome Skills: Student Learning Outcome - Written Communication.

-- (1) Acceptable target: Graduating students must demonstrate skills in the continuum between Milestones 2 and 3 in the student learning outcomes for written communication, oral communications and critical thinking outlined in the rubrics. - (2) Ideal target: Students will be able to demonstrate skills outlined in the Level 4 (Capstone) for oral communication.
+- (1) Acceptable target: Students must demonstrate skills in the continuum between Milestones 2 and 3 in the student learning outcomes for written communication, oral communications and critical thinking outlined in the rubrics. - (2) Ideal target: Students will be able to master skills outlined in Level 4 (Capstone) for oral communication.

-Acceptable and Ideal Targets for the General Outlook Skills: Student Learning Outcome-Oral Communication.
+Acceptable and Ideal Targets for General Outlook Skills: Student Learning Outcome-Oral Communication.

-- (1) Acceptable target: Graduating students must demonstrate skills in the continuum between Milestones 2 and 3 in the student learning outcomes for written communication, oral communications and critical thinking outlined in the rubrics. - (2) Ideal target: Students will be able to demonstrate skills outlined in the Level 4 (Capstone) for oral communication.
+- (1) Acceptable target: Students must demonstrate skills in the continuum between Milestones 2 and 3 in the student learning outcomes for written communication, oral communications and critical thinking outlined in the rubrics. - (2) Ideal target: Students will be able to master skills outlined in Level 4 (Capstone) for oral communication.